charlieciordia/-w2-pandas-Carlos-Ciordia/.ipynb_checkpoints/README-checkpoint.md

 ## Goal 🚀

-This repository shows a data cleaning project using different methods, as well as the visualisation of results.
+This repository shows a data cleansing project using different methods, as well as the visualisation of results.

-The theme is "Shark Attacks" whereas the data has been obtained from [Kaggle](https://www.kaggle.com/teajay/global-shark-attacks)
+The theme is "Shark Attacks" and the data has been obtained from [Kaggle](https://www.kaggle.com/teajay/global-shark-attacks)

 ## Structure 📂